TristanJanicki/2406-A5/ReadMe.txt

+2406 Assignment 5

+Authors:
+Nicole Laurin: 101043422
+Tristan Janicki: 101080372

+Contact:
+TristanJanicki@cmail.carleton.ca
+nicolejlaurin@cmail.carleton.ca

+Program:
+Building a node.js application that accesses a public API, and uses the express.js/bootstrap frameworks.

+Purpose:
+To provide an online storefront for users to purchase office supplies on. working within the code of a realistic Express.js application.
+The app implements an online store-front, or garage-sale, website call Yard & Garage where registered users can login and buy products.

+Version:
+Node.js version: v10.15.0
+OS: Windows version: 10.0.17763

+instructions:

+Launching instructions: THIS PROJECT IS INTENDED TO BE USED THROUGH THE HEROKU LINK.
+The redirects will NOT work otherwise so whilst you can launch/host it on your local machine once you start trying to navigate through the payment process it will stop working.

+npm install
+node app.js
+or
+npm start works on heroku (it says it does in the logs) but does not work on my local machine, oddly enough.
+It always says that the port is in use despite me checking and killing whatever is using it with netstat -ano | findstr :3000 and taskkill /F /PID (the pid that the netstat returned if any)

 To run this app you need a personal Paypal Account
 You can create on at paypal.com
 When you create the account you don't need to link a credit card or bank account at that